Milk substitute for foals of all breeds. Use for orphaned foals or when the mare’s milk is limited.

 To make 10 litres of milk: Mix 1.1kg of powder with 9 litres of warm water.

-Warm milk to about 30ºC and feed every two hours for the first week, reducing this to every 4 hours by week 2 and every 6 hours by week four.
-Foals may be initially fed from a bottle and lamb's teat, however they can be trained to drink from a bucket.
+Warm milk to about 35°C and feed every two hours for the first week, reducing this to every 4 hours by week 2 and every 6 hours by week four.
+Foals may initially be fed from a bottle and lamb's teat, however they can be trained to drink from a bucket.
 If leaving milk out for self-feeding offer it cold to reduce bacterial contamination.
 Always have clean drinking water available.
 Consult a veterinarian or experienced breeder for particular advice about husbandry of foals.

 When the foal is about 8 weeks old it should begin to show interest in solid food.
 Introduce a commercial starter feed into the diet and slowly reduce the volume of milk fed.
 At this time the foal should be exercised in a paddock and have access to both hay and pasture.
 Carers tend to wean foals quickly, but ideally they should not be weaned before 6 months of age.